-- · system design;
+· system design;

-- control systems;
+- · control systems;

-- · power conversion;
+- power conversion;

 - · anchoring and mooring; and

 - · wave farm architecture.

-The expiration dates for our issued United States patents range from 2015 to 2023.
+The expiration dates for our issued United States patents range from 2015 to 2026.
 We do not consider any single patent or patent application that we hold to be material to our business.
 The patent positions of companies like ours are generally uncertain and involve complex legal and factual questions.
-Our ability to maintain and solidify our proprietary position for our technology will depend on our success in obtaining effective patent claims and enforcing those claims once granted.
+Our ability to maintain and solidify our proprietary position for our technology will depend on our success in continuing to obtain effective patent claims and enforcing those claims once granted.
 In addition, certain technologies that we developed with US federal government funding are subject to certain government rights as described in "Risk Factors - Risks Relating to Our Business."

 We use trademarks on nearly all of our products and believe that having distinctive marks is an important factor in marketing our products.
-We have registered our PowerBuoy® mark and filed applications to register our CellBuoyTM and Talk on WaterTM marks for a cellular telephone service application of our autonomous PowerBuoy system and our Making Waves in PowerTM service mark in the United States.
+We have registered our PowerBuoy® and CellBuoyTM marks and filed applications to register our Talk on WaterTM mark for a cellular telephone service application of our autonomous PowerBuoy system and our Making Waves in PowerSM service mark in the United States.